 6. Scatter plot graphs

-Another graph infographic that I would recommend for visualizing multiple data sets would be none other than — scatter plot graphs.
+Another infographic chart that I would recommend for visualizing multiple data sets would be none other than — scatter plot graphs.

 Scatter plots present individual data points in a two-dimensional coordinate system using dots or symbols and are often used to examine the relationship between two variables.
 For example, this scatter plot is used to show the relationship between healthcare spending and life expectancy across different countries: